OrthogonalScribe/baktu/doc/mdbook/src/roadmap.md

     * resolve limitations of `libfuse` and the kernel side code
         * check existing work, such as [Miklos Szeredi's Aug 2023 statx patch to fuse](https://lwn.net/Articles/941067/)
 * `S` prune dependencies that are no longer needed
-* `C` consider also using something like [term-transcript](https://github.com/slowli/term-transcript) for the documentation, and maybe tests
 * `C` consider publishing to crates.io
 * `C` consider further hardening:
     * of both the main executable, and the helper